From Words to Widgets for Controllable LLM Generation: Background and Related Work

 \subsection{Steering Large Language Models}

-Enabling \tool requires mechanisms that let users steer model generation based on individual preferences through GUI controls at interaction time.
+Enabling \tool requires mechanisms that let users steer model generation and inspect outputs based on their preferences through GUI controls at interaction time.
 Prior steering approaches such as parameter-efficient fine-tuning (\eg LoRA)~\cite{huLoRALowRankAdaptation2021} and activation steering~\cite{boSteerableChatbotsPersonalizing2025} can offer strong control, but typically require additional training, curated data, or offline preparation.
-This limits their applicability in lightweight interactive workflows.
+This limits their applicability in controlling arbitrary preference expressions.
 In HCI systems, the most common interaction-time strategy is instead to encode values or intensities using meta-instructions within a prompt (\eg ``on a scale from 0 to 10'' in Textoshop~\cite{massonTextoshopInteractionsInspired2025}).
 However, prompt-based scales can be inconsistently interpreted and may not align with human perception~\cite{zhangPreciseAttributeIntensity2025,labrooFunnyPersuasiveNot2026,haldarRatingRouletteSelfInconsistency2025,zhouBatchCalibrationRethinking2024}.
 We instead introduce a new LLM decoding algorithm that isolates and controls each attribute by directly modulating the model's next-token probability distribution during inference.
 This method supports (1) real-time adjustment of multiple independent attributes via GUI controls and (2) attribution by linking changes in token probabilities to the corresponding controls.
-We detail our technical method in~\secref{sec:technical_framework}.\looseness=-1
+We detail our technical method and compare it with prompt-based scaling in~\secref{sec:technical_framework}.\looseness=-1